-If your web browser opens unselected pages, advertising pop-ups, or detects unusual Google activity, it's likely that this virus has infiltrated your computer.
+If your web browser opens unselected pages, advertises pop-ups, or detects unusual Google activity, this virus has likely infiltrated your computer.

-It is an annoying virus because it alters your browsing flow, opens pages and unwanted advertising.
-More importantly, it is dangerous because it can access your private browsing data and even ask you for money at some point to unlock certain features.
+It is an annoying virus because it alters your browsing flow and opens pages and unwanted advertising.
+But, more importantly, it is dangerous because it can access your private browsing data and even ask you for money at some point to unlock certain features.

 To begin with, you can run a general antivirus scan to see if it can detect the problem.

-Almost all of them work in a similar way: download, install, run a system scan and delete any unwanted files found.
+Almost all of them work similarly: download, install, run a system scan and delete any unwanted files.
 Below you will find more details about some of them.

-It is a program specially created to eliminate this type of virus, browser hijackings, PUPs and adware.
-In addition, it has more security functions, such as continuous protection, that is, it continues to detect risks with every movement on the Internet, not only when you perform a scan.
+It is a program specially created to eliminate this virus, browser hijackings, PUPs, and adware.
+In addition, it has more security functions, such as continuous protection, and it continues to detect risks with every movement on the Internet, not only when you perform a scan.